pdfcpu/pdfcpu/content/core/sign_validate.md

 In order to see the details for both signatures, supply `--all` and `--full`.
 Using a combination of short flags also works: `-af`.
-The `trusted` label shown for the document timestamp is pdfcpu's current CLI output for a successfully processed DTS and should be read in the context of the OSS limitations described above.
+The `trusted` label shown for the document timestamp is pdfcpu's current CLI output for a successfully processed DTS and should be read in the context of the limitations described above.

 At last, we take a look at a PDF with a usage rights signature.
 This is not a signature in the traditional sense, but rather a signed definition of permissions that PDF processors should obey.